adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/writing.md

 <a href="https://nineoclock.ro/2025/08/13/algorithms-as-living-forms-rethinking-coexistence-in-a-world-of-code-by-dr-adrian-leonard-mociulschi" target="_blank" rel="noopener noreferrer"><strong>Algorithms as Living Forms: Rethinking Coexistence in a World of Code — Nine O’Clock</strong></a>

-This article investigates the concept of algorithms as dynamic, life-like systems, drawing on examples from musique concrète, symbolic ecologies, and collaborative creation.
+Published on August 13, 2025, this article investigates the concept of algorithms as dynamic, life-like systems, drawing on examples from musique concrète, symbolic ecologies, and collaborative creation.
 It addresses the ethical dimensions of digital imagination and examines how algorithmic processes shape cultural and creative practices.

 <script type="application/ld+json">
 {